 LSV Asset Management: LSV Asset Management (LSV), located at 155 North Wacker Drive, Chicago, Illinois 60606, serves as a Sub-Adviser to the Small Cap Value Fund.
 Josef Lakonishok, Ph.D., Menno Vermeulen, CFA, Puneet Mansharamani, CFA, Greg Sleight and Guy Lakonishok, CFA manage the portion of the Small Cap Value Fund's assets allocated to LSV.
 Dr. Lakonishok has served as Chief Executive Officer, Chief Investment Officer, Partner and Portfolio Manager of the firm since its founding in 1994.
-Mr. Vermeulen has served previously as a Senior Quantitative Analyst from 1995 until 2013 and, currently, as a Portfolio Manager and Partner and Portfolio Manager since 2006.
-Mr. Sleight has served previously as a Quantitative Analyst from 2000 to 2013 and, currently, as a Partner and Portfolio Manager since 2012 and Portfolio Manager since 2014.
-Mr. Lakonishok has served previously as a Quantitative Analyst since 2009 and, currently, as a Partner since 2012 and Portfolio Manager since 2014.
-Mr. Lakonishok has served previously as a Quantitative Analyst since 2009 and, currently, as a Partner since 2012 and Portfolio Manager since 2014.
+Mr. Vermeulen has served previously as a Senior Quantitative Analyst from 1995 until 2013 and, currently, as a Portfolio Manager and Partner since 1998.
+Mr. Mansharamani has served previously as a Quantitative Analyst from 2000 to 2013 and, currently, as a Partner and Portfolio Manager since 2006.
+Mr. Sleight has served previously as a Quantitative Analyst since 2012 and Portfolio Manager since 2014.
 Mr. Lakonishok has served previously as a Quantitative Analyst since 2009 and, currently, as a Partner since 2013 and Portfolio Manager since 2014.